-There are two main problems with Velasco’s shareholder right justification of the Omnicare ruling.
-The first is whether the exclusion of a fiduciary out actually imposes a serious impediment on the shareholder’s right to approve the merger.
-In our eyes the answer to this question is negative.
-Shareholders could still vote against the merger and the merger still requires their consent.
+There are two main problems with Velasco’s shareholder rights justification of the Omnicare ruling.
+The first is whether the exclusion of a fiduciary out actually imposes a serious impediment on shareholders’ right to approve or disapprove the merger.
+In our eyes, the answer to this question is negative.
+Shareholders may still vote against the merger and the merger still requires their consent.
 Even if there is no fiduciary out but shareholders are under the impression that there are better deals out in the market, they can vote against the merger.
-If there is a player which is willing to bid a significantly higher value, it is most likely that he will make the offer after the rejection of the prior deal by shareholders.
-There are two reasons why shareholders would not opt to reject the deal.
-The first is the opportunity cost of the rejection: while there is a chance that the company will receive a higher bid after the rejection of the initial deal, there is a possibility that the company and shareholders will find themselves burned at both ends of the candle, and ending up with no offer.
-If such outcome is a serious consideration, it just means that it is very likely that the agreement that the management and the board reached is the best agreement, and while they could reject it, it is preferable that they would not reject it.
-The fact that shareholders value the present offer more than the expectancy of future offers, does not imply that their rights as shareholders were infringed.
-It is true that they cannot accept an additional offer without rejecting the prior offer, and in this respect shareholders did not have the opportunity to have any input on the second potential offer if they have fully accepted the first.
-But to the same extent, a mandatory inclusion of a fiduciary out could have prevented the party of the initial offer from making the offer, and shareholders would not have been able to have any input on the initial offer.
-Not being able to have input on the missed first offer could also have been viewed as an infringement of their right to the same extent that missing the ability to opine their view on the second offer is interpreted as such infringement.
-In this respect there is no difference between missing the second offer due to the acceptance of the first, or missing the first offer due to a mandated fiduciary out.
+If there is a player willing to bid a significantly higher value, it is most likely that it will wait until the prior offer is rejected by shareholders before making the new offer.
+There are two reasons why shareholders would opt not to reject an offer.
+The first is the opportunity cost of the rejection: while there is a chance that the company will receive a higher bid after the rejection of the initial offer, there is also a possibility that the company and shareholders will find themselves burned at both ends of the candle, with no offer at all.
+If such an outcome is a serious consideration, the agreement that management and the board reached is likely the best, and while they could reject it, it is preferable that they do not reject it.
+The fact that shareholders value the present offer more than the expectancy of future offers does not imply that their rights as shareholders were infringed.
+It is true that they cannot accept an additional offer without rejecting the prior offer, and in this respect, shareholders do not have the opportunity to respond to a potential second offer if they have fully accepted the first.
+But, by the same token, the mandatory inclusion of a fiduciary out clause may prevent the initial offer from being made; in this case, shareholders would not be able to respond to the initial offer either.
+Not being able to have any input on responding to the missed first offer could also be viewed as an infringement of shareholders’ rights, to the same extent that missing the inability to respond to a second offer is interpreted as such an infringement.
+In this respect, there is no difference between missing the second offer due to the acceptance of the first, and missing the first offer due to a mandated fiduciary out clause.

-The second reason why the shareholder would not reject the first deal is the high cost imposed on breaking the initial agreement.
-Even if shareholders are confident there is a higher offer behind the corner, they may not reject the initial agreement because the break-up fee would cause them to lose even if they receive the higher offer.
-This of course, is a valid concern—certain breakup fees would make it impossible to receive a higher offer, because the net gain would most likely be negative.
-Yet this concern is a separate concern from the issue of fiduciary outs.
+The second reason why shareholders may not reject the first deal is the high cost imposed on breaking the initial agreement.
+Even if shareholders are confident there is a higher offer behind the corner, they may not reject the initial agreement because the break-up fee would cause them to lose even if they received a higher offer.
+This, of course, is a valid concern: certain breakup fees may make it impossible to receive a higher offer because the net gain would most likely be negative.
+Yet this is a separate concern from the issue of fiduciary outs.
 It is an alternative lock-up mechanism, which could be dealt with and monitored separately.
-There are standard break-up fees (around 3%) – any fee that exceeds the standard range should be abolished, or at least reviewed critically.
-As long as the break-up fee does not exceed significantly the standard rate, there is still the potential that a higher bidder may emerge and thus shareholders do have a real choice, even when there is a breakup fee.
+There are standard break-up fees (around 3%), and any fee that exceeds the standard range should be abolished, or at least reviewed critically.
+As long as the break-up fee does not significantly exceed the standard rate, there is still the potential that a higher bid may emerge, thus shareholders do have a real choice even when there is a breakup fee.